thomasballinger/posts/2014-03-09-trees-in-python.markdown

-Python does have some pain points for recursive data structures - the inevitable `if empty` / `if self.left_child is None` constructions kept popping up, taunting me that I wasn't using a language that actually understood the different cases my data structures, instead interpreting every object as a bag of attributes I had to write custom code for.
+Python does have some pain points for recursive data structures - the inevitable `if empty` / `if self.left_child is None` constructions kept popping up, taunting me that I wasn't using a language that actually understood the different cases of my data structures, instead interpreting every object as a bag of attributes I had to write custom code for.

 Finally, tree transformations are nice!
 I wrote cleaner programs by building a